How to Wire a 3-Way Switch: A Step-by-Step NEC Guide

 As professionals, we rely on primary sources for code compliance and safety standards.
 Always refer to the latest edition of:

-- NFPA 70, National Electrical Code (NEC): The authoritative standard for electrical installation in the United States.
+- NFPA 70, National Electrical Code (NEC): The authoritative standard for electrical installation in the United States; see Article 250 for grounding, Article 314 for box fill and enclosures, Article 404 for switches, and Article 200 for conductor identification and use.

-- Your specific State and Local Electrical Codes, which may have amendments to the NEC.
+- Your specific State and Local Electrical Codes, which may include local amendments to the NEC and additional requirements for licensing and inspection.

 Mastering the nuances of the 3-way switch wiring diagram is a mark of a true professional.
 By understanding the components, adhering to the NEC, and applying a logical approach, you can complete these common installations efficiently and safely.
 To continue your professional development, Master complex wiring with ExpertCE’s comprehensive online electrical courses.